Most technology companies don't have a sales problem.

 like the rest of the pipeline.

-For portfolio companies pursuing $10M+ TCV opportunities, the 90-day GTM installation creates the foundation — but winning those deals requires something more.
+For technology companies pursuing $10M+ TCV opportunities, the 90-day GTM installation creates the foundation — but winning those deals requires something more.
 SET is a dedicated, cross-functional program that coordinates the right people, at the right time, on the right deals.
 Five roles.
 Five phases.
-One gate-driven motion from initial qualification through contract close.
+One gate-driven motion from Discover to Execute.
+The system is the strategy — every deal moves through the same phases, the same hard gates, the same artifacts.
+No improvisation, no hero plays.

 Phase 03